What is a Manifold?

 Spheres

-The sphere \(\mathbb{S}^n\) is the second of the four constructions we examine, and
+The sphere \(\mathbb{S}^n\) is the second of the four constructions we examine,

-section — is the standard one used throughout differential geometry.
-Spheres
+the one used throughout differential geometry.

-will reappear repeatedly: as Lie groups (\(\mathbb{S}^1, \mathbb{S}^3\)), as factors of tori
+they will reappear repeatedly: as Lie groups (\(\mathbb{S}^1, \mathbb{S}^3\)),

-\(\mathbb{T}^n = (\mathbb{S}^1)^n\), and as base spaces for fundamental constructions in
+as factors of tori \(\mathbb{T}^n = (\mathbb{S}^1)^n\), and as base spaces for

-living on \(\mathbb{S}^2\) or \(\mathbb{S}^3\).
+networks process data living on \(\mathbb{S}^2\) or \(\mathbb{S}^3\).

 Setup